|Grading System||Good Standing||Academic Probation||Student Conduct & Discipline|

 HI Health Informatics

-To register for a course, the student must first obtain approval from the student's advising committee and the course instructor (if required).
-The student must then contact the Office of Academic Affairs to get the call number and an approval code.
-Following this, the student must use myUTH at https://my.uth.tmc.edu/ to add the course to their schedule.
+To register for a course, the student must first obtain approval from the student's advising committee or program advisor.
+If an approval code is required for registration, the student must request instructor approval via email and forward the instructor’s approval to the Office of Academic Affairs at SBMIAcademics@uth.tmc.edu.
+Following this, the student must use myUTH at https://my.uth.tmc.edu to add the course to their schedule.
 Refer to the Office of the Registrar’s School of Biomedical Informatics Academic Calendar for deadline dates for adding a course for any semester or session.
 A student will be unable to add a course after the official reporting date.

 After the official reporting date and before the last date to withdraw listed in the Office of the Registrar’s School of Biomedical Informatics Academic Calendar for that semester, the student must obtain a withdrawal slip from the Office of the Registrar or the Office of Academic Affairs.
 Students must obtain signatures of the course instructor(s), and the Associate Dean for Academic Affairs in order to drop the course(s).
 The student must return the completed form to the Office of the Registrar before the deadline for dropping a course.
 The grade recorded on the transcript will be a “WP” (withdrawal passing) or “WF” (withdrawal failing).
 The instructor must assign a grade of “WP” or “WF”.
 A “WP” is indicated on the transcript if a student has no grades recorded or has a passing grade in the course at the time the course is dropped.
 The “WP” will not be calculated as part of the GPA.
 A “WF” is recorded if the student has a failing grade at the time the course is dropped.
 A record of “WF” on the transcript will be calculated as an “F” in determining the GPA.